 Velocity of Circulation refers to the average number of times a single unit of money changes hands in an economy during a given period of time.
-It can also be referred to as velocity of money or velocity of circulation of money.
+It can also be referred to as the velocity of money or velocity of circulation of money.
 It is the frequency with which the total money supply in the economy turns over in a given period of time.

 If the velocity of money is increasing, then the velocity of circulation is an indicator that transactions between individuals are occurring more frequently.
 A higher velocity is a sign that the same amount of money is being used for a number of transactions.
-Hence, a high velocity indicates a high degree of inflation.
+A high velocity indicates a high degree of inflation.

 Consider the following example.
 Let us assume that an economy consists of two individuals, a carpenter and a grocery shop owner.
 Over the course of a year, they exchange $100 to buy goods/services from each other in just four transactions, which are as follows:

-- The carpenter buys vegetables from the grocer for $50.
+The carpenter buys vegetables from the grocer for $50.

-- The carpenter also buys milk worth $50 from the grocer.
+The carpenter also buys milk worth $50 from the grocer.

-- The grocer gets some repair work done from the carpenter and pays him $30.
+The grocer gets some repair work done from the carpenter and pays him $30.

-- The grocer also gets wooden shelves constructed in his shop by the carpenter for $70.
+The grocer also gets wooden shelves constructed in his shop by the carpenter for $70.

 However, only monetary transactions are considered in this situation.
 For example, if the carpenter gifts something to the grocer, it will not be considered a transaction to be added to the calculation.